mcjurij/mfm/Software_en.md

 In order to be able read each incident you have to zoom in a lot along the x-axis until they no longer overlap.
 Therefore the x-axis is selected and displayed in blue.
 Zoom with mouse wheel.
 This is a typical case of incidents that are triggered by a ripple control signal.
 That's probably 95% of all incidents.

-Showing incidents consumes a lot of CPU in mfm_bwatcher if you also go into follow mode.
-The widget used (QCustomPlot) is not optimized for this application.
+Showing incidents consumes a lot of CPU in mfm_bwatcher, once you go into follow mode.
+The widget used (QCustomPlot) is not optimized for this kind of application.